 Back to overview: Saint Vincent and the Grenadines

-Significant volcanic eruptions in Saint Vincent and the Grenadines over the past 2000 yearsThe following list shows all volcanoes of the last 2000 years with significant damage.
+Significant volcanic eruptions in Saint Vincent and the Grenadines in the last 300 yearsThe following list shows all volcanic eruptions of the last 300 years with significant damage.
 The column "VEI" stands for the volcano explosivity index, which represents the strength of the eruption from a geological point of view.
 This takes into account the height and volume of the rocks ejected.
-The scale ranges from 0-8, with the severity of the outbreak increasing tenfold with each value.
-For example, a VEI of 1 means that the volcano throws lava and rock masses of 100,000 to 1 million cubic metres up to 1 kilometre high.
-From VEI 8 a volcano is considered a super volcano.
-Here, more than 1000 cubic kilometers of tephra are thrown to altitudes of more than 25 kilometers.
+The scale ranges from 0-8, with the severity of the eruption increasing tenfold with each value.
+For example, a VEI of 1 means that the volcano throws lava and rock masses of 100,000 to 1 million cubic meters up to 1 kilometer high.
+From VEI 8, a volcano is considered a super volcano.
+Here, more than 1,000 cubic kilometers of tephra are thrown to altitudes of more than 25 kilometers.

-The highest explosivity index in Saint Vincent and the Grenadines was reached in the review period at VEI 4 in 1902.
-The volcano Soufriere St. Vincent The volcano Klaus threw tephramasses of at least 100 million cubic meters over 10 kilometers high.
+The highest explosivity index in Saint Vincent and the Grenadines reached in the review period was VEI 4 in 1902.
+The volcano Soufriere St. Vincent threw tephramasses of at least 100 million cubic meters over 10 kilometers high.
 Volcanoes of this size do not normally erupt more frequently than every 10 years.

 |04/13/1979||Soufriere St. Vincent||3||2|